Coffin of Amunred

 Let’s hear the ancient tale of Osiris.
 It is one of Egypt’s most ancient myths:

 “Osiris was a wise and mighty king.
 He civilized his people and taught them how to grow crops and how to breed animals.
 He gave them a code of laws to live by and showed them the proper ways in which to worship the gods.
 Egypt became a mighty land under his rule.
 Soon Osiris left to civilize other lands.
 Now it must be told that Osiris’ brother Seth was envious of Osiris.
 As soon as Osiris left, Seth began to scheme against the great king.
 He quickly came up with an evil plan.
 Secretly and with the help of his friends, Seth had a chest made that fit the measurements of Osiris’ body exactly.
 Upon Osiris’ return, he had a great feast to which he invited his evil friends and his brother.
 Osiris had a pure and innocent heart and suspected nothing.
 When the feasting was over, Seth had the finely decorated chest brought out.
 He offered it as a gift to anyone whom the chest fit.
 One by one, his evil friends tried to fit into the chest.
 Some were too short.
 Others were too tall.
 Some were too small.
 Others were too big.
 Lastly, it was Osiris’ turn.
 Osiris lay down inside suspecting nothing, and his body fit the measurements of the great chest exactly.
 Seth quickly slammed the lid down.
 Without a moment to lose, he nailed the lid shut and poured molten lead into the seam hoping to seal the chest forever.
-Then with the help of his friends, he threw the great chest into the greatest river in the world—the Nile!
+Then with the help of his friends, he threw the great chest into the Nile, and his heart heavy with sin, Seth left Osiris to die!